Call Now 24/7 Free Consultation

 Serving Michigan's Wrongfully Convicted

-Christopher Trainor & Associates represents Michigan exonerees throughout the state from our offices in White Lake Township and Ann Arbor.
+Christopher Trainor & Associates represents Michigan exonerees throughout the state through our 10-office footprint.
 We file wrongful conviction civil rights cases in both the Eastern District of Michigan in Detroit and the Western District of Michigan in Grand Rapids, as well as in the Michigan Court of Claims for state compensation proceedings.

 Call (248) 886-8650 any time for a free, confidential consultation.
 If you have been exonerated after a wrongful conviction in Michigan, we want to hear your story.
 You pay nothing unless we win.